mathletedev/notebook/physics/Equilibrium.md

+#physics

 > When an object is at rest

-- An object in translational equilibrium can still have rotational acceleration
+- An object in translational equilibrium can still have [[angular acceleration]]
-- An object in rotational equilibrium can still have translational acceleration
+- An object in rotational equilibrium can still have translational [[acceleration]]
 - An object can be in both translational AND rotational equilibrium can still move

 ### Static Equilibrium